BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

 Exhibition opening at 11 a.m., followed by an introduction by Curator Dana Turkovic and a special artist-led performance with Juan William Chávez and Kiersten Torrez at noon.

-As part of Art & Nature Day, get creative at the art activities area curated by Torrez from 11 a.m.–2 p.m. and learn about native gardening and pollinators.
-Hands-on activities include making seeding soil blocks, planting grow bags and no-sew aprons.
+As part of Art & Nature Day, get creative at the art activities area curated by Torrez from 11 a.m.–2 p.m.
+Learn about native gardening and pollinators while making seed-starting soil blocks, planting grow bags and creating no-sew aprons (while supplies last).

 Photo of the artists.
 Juan William Chávez.
 Preparatory sketch of Wak’a Garden, 2026.
 Colored pencil on paper.
 Laumeier Sculpture Park Commission.